BruceEckel/functional_error_handling/Functional Error Handling.md

 Over the years we have encountered numerous roadblocks to this goal.
 Let’s look at a few of these.
 ## Goto Considered Harmful

-[Djikstra’s 1968 note](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf) had quite an impact on the programming community, which at the time largely consisted of assembly-language programmers.
-For these, the goto statement was foundational and denigrating it was a shock.
+[Djikstra’s 1968 note](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf) had quite an impact on the programming community, which at the time consisted largely of assembly-language programmers.
+For these, the goto statement was foundational, and denigrating it was a shock.
 Although he never explicitly mentioned functions in his note, the effect was to push programmers towards functions.
-[The creator of Structured Concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) makes a strong case for this.
+[The creator of Structured Concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) provides a clear description of this.

 Rather than jumping about within a limited program, functions restrict you to a single entry and single exit point, and this dramatically improves composability because you can no longer leave a section of code at any point using a goto (note that within a function scope you cannot know what’s outside that scope, thus you can’t jump somewhere because you don’t know a destination to jump to).